 Scrub with full-strength vinegar, then rinse well.
-If hard-water stains have developed in the tub, pour in three cups of vinegar and fill the rest of the way with hot water.
-In four hours, drain the tub and scrub off the rings; rinse well.
+If hard-water stains have developed in the tub, pour in 3 cups of vinegar and fill the rest of the way with hot water.
+In four hours, drain the tub and scrub off the rings.
+Then, rinse well.

 23. Clean shower-door tracks

-Carefully fill the tracks with vinegar and let stand for a few hours, then scrub with an old toothbrush.
+Carefully fill the tracks with vinegar and let it stand for a few hours.
+Then, scrub with an old toothbrush.

 24. Clean the shower curtain

-Mildew developing along the hem of your plastic curtain?
-Launder it along with a few towels using half a cup of your usual detergent and half a cup of baking soda, then add one cup of vinegar to the first rinse.
-Take out the curtain before the spin cycle starts (it’ll be drippy) and hang to dry.
+Is mildew developing along the hem of your plastic curtain?
+Launder it along with a few towels using half a cup of your usual detergent and half a cup of baking soda.
+Then, add 1 cup of vinegar to the first rinse.
+Take out the curtain before the spin cycle starts — it’ll be drippy — and hang to dry.

 25. Shine fixtures

-Use vinegar on a soft cloth (a piece of worn-out sheet or an old T-shirt works well) to remove soap scum.
+Use vinegar on a soft cloth — a piece of worn-out sheet or an old T-shirt works well — to wipe away soap scum.

 26. Banish crayon